 I feel better when I eat.
-I’ve had issues with remembering to eat the past few years, so during my wake up time, instead of turning to social media I poured myself a cup of juice and grabbed some goodnessknows snack squares to snack on while reading.
-Each package contains four snack squares (one serving) in one of six flavors that are all nestled in a layer of dark chocolate.
-If you have to choose one, go for my favorite – the cranberry, almond, and dark chocolate!
-They make the perfect morning snack if you’re not quite ready for breakfast, and since they’re divided into four neat squares, they’re simple to eat while you’re reading and planning for the day ahead!
+I’ve had issues with remembering to eat the past few years, so during my wake up time, instead of turning to social media I poured myself a cup of juice and grabbed something to snack on while reading.

 Even though there were days when I forgot altogether or failed miserably, as a whole I learned a lot – enough that I feel like doing a daily digital detox is something I’m going to keep doing and something everyone should try.
 Or if you’re not addicted to technology like I am, then try something else new and remember, every try is a step closer to being your best.
 So no matter how many times you fail, try try again.

 - Start and end the day device free for a certain amount of time.
 It can be shorter or longer than mine, do what works for you.